I know, you know, that I'm not telling the truth! I know, you know, they just don't have any proof!

 Jack: This is Jack Spencer and I'm willing to offer you a fifty-fifty split on pirate treasure. [to the guy answering the phone at a fast food joint]

-Color Wash: In Right Turn or Left for Dead, most of the episode takes place in two different Alternate Realities, with the "good" reality being washed in a yellow/orange happy light, while the "bad"/real reality being washed a grey/blue.
+- Color Wash: In "Right Turn or Left for Dead", most of the episode takes place in two different Alternate Realities, with the "good"/fake reality being washed in a yellow/orange happy light, and the "bad"/real reality being washed a dreary grey/blue.

-Comatose Canary: Shawn, in one episode, is posing as a doctor.
+- Comatose Canary: Shawn, in one episode, is posing as a doctor.
 He admonishes the interns to speak positively around the coma patient, lest they frighten him into remaining comatose.
 This is a dodge to get them to speak layman to Shawn about the patient's condition.

-One of the more extreme examples of this was the snowglobe gag in "Gus' Dad May Have Killed an Old Guy," which sailed right past "cruel prank" into "cruel and unusual."
+- One of the more extreme examples of this was the snowglobe gag in "Gus' Dad May Have Killed an Old Guy", which sailed right past "cruel prank" into "cruel and unusual".

-Gus also gets a fair bit of this from Shawn as well.
+- Gus also gets a fair bit of this from Shawn as well.